About the Advanced Business Roundtable (ABR)

 Lead Generation

-We pass leads to each other because we are each other's marketing team.
-It's not forced or fined, but it's often a natural result of building relationships in the group.
+We help each other grow their business by giving leads to each other because we are each other's marketing team.
+It's never forced or fined, but it's often a natural result of building relationships in the group.

 If you're coming "only" to get leads, you will realize that it's not the focus, because it's far more than that.